Warriors And Nuggets Starting Lineups

-The Golden State Warriors and Denver Nuggets have announced their starting lineups.
+The Golden State Warriors and Denver Nuggets have announced their starting lineups for Game 2.

-For the game, the two teams have announced their starting lineups, and final injury reports.
+Coming into the series, the Warriors finished the season as the third seed, while the Nuggets are the sixth seed.

-The Warriors are the third seed in the Western Conference, while the Nuggets are the sixth seed.
+This is the first time the Warriors made the NBA Playoffs since 2018-19, while the Nuggets lost in the second-round of the playoffs last season.

 The Related stories on NBA basketball